-Jason Schwartz, Alexander Southwell, Molly Senger and Sue Bai of Gibson Dunn highlight these and other significant 2012 developments in their article "2012 Trade Secrets Litigation Round-Up" published in BNA’s Patent, Trademark & Copyright Journal in January 2013.
+Jason Schwartz, Alexander Southwell, Molly Senger and David Schnitzer of Gibson Dunn highlight these and other significant 2013 developments in trade secrets law in their article "2013 Trade Secrets Litigation Round-Up" published in BNA’s Patent, Trademark & Copyright Journal in January 2014.

 Intellectual Property Group: